340:50-5-100. Able-bodied adults without dependents (ABAWD) work requirements and time limits

 (C) receiving benefits that are prorated.

-(i) ABAWD work requirements and ways to fulfill these requirements;
+(i) ABAWD work requirements, the household members subject to these requirements, and the ways to fulfill these requirements;

-(A) verify his or her work and/or participation hours or exemption status at application, mid-certification renewal, and certification renewal per 7 C.F.R. § 273.2(f)(1) and (f)(8); and
+(A) verify his or her work or participation hours, a combination of work and participation hours, or exemption status at application, mid-certification renewal, and certification renewal per 7 C.F.R. § 273.2(f)(1) and (f)(8); and

-(I) eligible for three countable months, the worker tracks the months to determine when to close benefits for the ABAWD if he or she does not regain eligibility per (f) of this Section; • 8 or
+(I) eligible for three countable months, the worker tracks the months to determine when to close benefits for the ABAWD if he or she does not regain eligibility per (e) of this Section; • 9 or

 (II) not eligible because he or she received three countable months within the three-year period, the worker closes food benefits for the ABAWD.